Highway

 A highway is any public or private road or other public way on land.
-It is used for major roads, but also includes other public roads and public tracks.
-In some areas of the United States, it is used as an equivalent term to controlled-access highway, or a translation for autobahn, autoroute, etc.
+It includes not just major roads, but also other public roads and rights of way.
+In the United States, it is also used as an equivalent term to controlled-access highway, or a translation for motorway, Autobahn, autostrada, autoroute, etc.

-According to Merriam Webster, the use of the term predates the 12th century.
+According to Merriam-Webster, the use of the term predates the 12th century.
 According to Etymonline, "high" is in the sense of "main".

 In North American and Australian English, major roads such as controlled-access highways or arterial roads are often state highways (Canada: provincial highways).
 Other roads may be designated "county highways" in the US and Ontario.
 These classifications refer to the level of government (state, provincial, county) that maintains the roadway.
 In British English, "highway" is primarily a legal term.
 Everyday use normally implies roads, while the legal use covers any route or path with a public right of access, including footpaths etc.

 The term has led to several related derived terms, including highway system, highway code, highway patrol and highwayman.